 Best pregnancy-safe dandruff shampoo

 While dandruff shampoos are typically safe to use while pregnant, some contain salicylic acid, which should be avoided while pregnant.
 This one uses a coconut surfactant (cocamidopropyl betaine) to create suds for a thorough clean that’s not harsh on your already irritated scalp skin, along with antimicrobial piroctone olamine to clear up and keep away dandruff causing bacteria.
+The gentle formula contains aloe leaf juice to calm any irritation.

 Best strengthening shampoo